Frequently Asked Questions about Residence Halls

 - We are unable to accomodate room changes during the semester.
 Only due to exceptional circumstances, and at the discretion of the Director of Residential Life, may a room change occur during the semester.

 - Yes, please see Residence Hall Rates.

-- There are laundry rooms in Aiken, Robert Frost Hall, Davis and Chumley A. Bridges apartments have their own laundry machines.
+- There are laundry rooms in Aiken, Frost, Davis, and Chumley A. Bridges apartments have their own laundry machines.
 Students may also subscribe to weekly laundry delivery service provided by E&R Laundry Services.
 More on laundry rooms & laundry service.